astramieri/oci-generative-ai/docs/fine_tuning_and_inference.md

 ## Inference costs

-**Inference is computationallly expensive**.
+**Inference is computationally expensive**.
 Every time you're sending a request, you're getting a response back, there is cost associated with that.

-In case of OCI Generative AI service and dedicated AI cluster, each hosting cluster can host one base model endpoint and up-to-n fine-tuned custom model endpoints that can serve requests concurrently.
+In case of OCI Generative AI service and dedicated AI cluster, each hosting cluster can host one base model endpoint and *up-to-n* fine-tuned custom model endpoints that can serve requests concurrently.

 This approach of **models sharing the same GPU resources reduces the expenses** associated with inference.
 Endpoints can be de-activated to stop serving requests and re-activated later.